doc4d/docs/docs/code-editor/write-class-method.md

 :::note

 If you are used to coding with **VS Code**, you can also use this editor with 4D code after installing the [4D-Analyzer](https://github.com/4d/4D-Analyzer-VSCode) extension.
+You can configure the editor to use in priority through the [**Code editor** preference](../Preferences/methods.md#code-editor).

 :::